Master's Program – Application & Admission

 A related field of study can be virtually anything from legal, social and cultural studies, to the humanities, linguistics or geography, psychology or philosophy, to even technological subjects and natural sciences.

-However, you need to have gained certified experience in relevant management topics in your prior studies worth at least 30 ECTS (credit points).
+However, you need to have gained certified experience in relevant management topics (applies to the Master in Management) or in political, social, economical, philosophical or associated topics (applies to the Master in Social Transformation) of at least 30 ECTS points throughout your previous studies.
 We also accredit for corresponding practical experience in the framework of an equivalency assessment.

-Please note: If you haven't gained sufficient experience through either of those means you can still clear this hurdle by joining our PreMaster program in the fall term!
+Please note: If you haven't gained sufficient experience through either of those means you can still clear this hurdle by joining our PreMaster program!
 Please find further information here.

 English Language Proficiency